 Insinööritoimisto Vahanen Oy

 The Chapel of Silence introduces a place for silence and peace irrespective of religion, faith and origin.
-It is located in the lively commercial center of Helsinki and built in Finnish wood as a sculptural volume.
+It is located in the lively commercial centre of Helsinki and built in Finnish wood as a sculptural volume.

-The chapel’s free floating massive inner wall is made of thick oiled alder planks, and the furniture is made of solid wood, which makes the atmosphere warm and the acoustics comfortable.
+The chapel’s free-floating massive inner wall is made of thick, oiled alder planks, and the furniture is made of solid wood, which makes the atmosphere warm and the acoustics comfortable.
 In the lobby anyone can meet and speak with clerical or social workers without an appointment.
 The rounded shape of the building and the light shining down on the curved surface provides a sanctuary from the vibrant urban surroundings.

 Sign up for updates